ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 drafted in separate standardization processes {{I-D.irtf-cfrg-voprf}}.

 The Privacy Pass protocol is split into three stages.
-The first stage, "initialisation," produces the global server configuration that is broadcast to (and stored by) all clients.
+The first stage, "initialisation", produces the global server configuration that is broadcast to (and stored by) all clients.
 The "issuance" phase provides the client with unlinkable tokens that can be used to initiate re-authorization with the server in the future.
 The "redemption" phase